SimpleBus/SimpleBus/publishing_messages.md

 $commandBus->appendMiddleware(new PublishesUnhandledMessages($publisher, $logger, $logLevel));

-// $command is an instance of Message
+// $command is an object
 $command = ...;

 $commandBus->handle($command);